Have You or a Loved One Been Injured From A Slip and Fall Accident?

 Proving a property owner’s negligence can be tricky because, generally, you will need to show that the owner knew or should have known about the dangerous condition that caused your injuries.

 In some cases, this can be straightforward.
-However, in many cases, successfully bringing a claim requires the assistance of Long Island premises liability lawyers.
+However, in many cases, successfully bringing a claim requires the assistance of a Long Island premises liability lawyer.

 For over 25 years, I have successfully represented clients injured on the property of others in a variety of claims such as slipping on ice and snow, falling on wet floors, and tripping on worn carpet, cracks & uneven surfaces, raised sidewalks, defective stairs, potholes, and other hazards.

-Premises liability accidents can be the result of just about any dangerous condition found on another’s property.
+Premises liability slip and fall accidents can be the result of just about any dangerous condition found on another’s property.

 - Defective stairs,